Clésio: Panetolikos

 On 30 January 2016, Clésio moved to Panetolikos, penning a three-year deal with the Greek-side.
-He made his Greek Superleague debut on 8 February 2016 in an away game against Panionios.
+He made his Greek Super League debut on 8 February 2016 in an away game against Panionios.

 Gabala

 On 10 July 2019, Clésio signed a one-year contract with Azerbaijani club Gabala.

 Zira

 On 18 July 2020, Zira announced the signing of Clésio.

 Honka

 On 28 February 2023, Clésio signed a multi-year contract with Honka in Finland.
 After the season, Honka was suddenly declared for bankruptcy, and Clésio was released.

 Gabala SC

 On 9 January 2024, Clésio returned to Azerbaijan and re-signed with Gabala on a 2.5-year contract.
 On 27 May 2024, Gabala announced that Clésio and five others had left the club with their contracts expiring.

 International

 At the youth level he played in the 2013 COSAFA U-20 Cup.

 Clésio made his senior international debut for Mozambique on 15 November 2011 against Comoros during the first round of 2014 FIFA World Cup qualification.
 In the match, he also scored his first international goal, the fourth goal of the 4–1 victory.
 He was also part of Mozambique's squad during 2013 Africa Cup of Nations qualification.